rcs333/VAPiD/README.md

 # Quickstart Installation Guide

-1. Ensure you have mafft, numpy, biopython, and blast+ installed locally and on your path.
+1. Ensure you have python with numpy and biopython, mafft, and blast+ installed locally and on your path.
 2. Download and install VAPiD (below).
 3. Download VAPiD Viral Database (below).
+4. Download and install tbl2asn (below)

 # Quickstart Run Guide
 1. Put your viral genomes in a single fasta file, preferably with the strain name for each sequence as the sequence header.